UstadMobile/UstadMobile/test-end-to-end/test-descriptions/002_002_student_joining_course_using_code_test_description.md

 46. Click on "Submit" button.
 47. Student sent invite to join the course.
 48. Clear the app storage.
-49. Login as teacher.
+49. Login to the app using the teacher username and password.
 50. Click on "Courses".
 51. Click on Course name.
 52. Click on "Members".
 53. Scroll down to see student request list.
 54. Click on "Accept" button next to student name.
 55. Clear the app storage.
-56. Student login to the app.
+56. Login to the app using the student username and password.
 57. Click on "Courses".
 58. Verify that that the student able to see course name.
-]()